Golden Age of Piracy: Return of the Pirate Round

-Between the years 1719 and 1721, Edward England, John Taylor, Olivier Levasseur, and Christopher Condent operated from Madagascar.
+The loss of Nassau and harsher policing of Caribbean waters forced many pirates who were veterans of the Wars of Spanish Succession to travel back to Africa and re-establish the pirate round, between the years 1719 and 1730.
+Among these pirates, many of whom were experienced Caribbean pirates and members of the Republic of Pirates, included Edward England, John Taylor, Olivier Levasseur, and Christopher Condent; all operating from Madagascar.

 Taylor and Levasseur reaped the greatest prize in the history of the Golden Age of Piracy, the plunder of the Portuguese East Indiaman Nossa Senhora Do Cabo at Réunion in 1721, stealing diamonds and other treasures worth a total of £800,000.
 Condent was also a successful pirate, but England was not.
 He was marooned on Comoros by Taylor and Levasseur in 1721, and died not long afterward.
 Despite the success of Taylor and Levasseur, the Pirate Round quickly declined again.
-Edward Teach, the notorious "Blackbeard", died in battle in a fight with Lieutenant Robert Maynard's navy ship.
-He was allegedly stabbed twenty times and shot five times before death.
+Levasseur himself, unlike his contemporaries, was captured and hanged on July 7, 1730, before he could retire with his riches.